Here Gary Raymond offers a defence for the 2012 Neil Jordan vampire-flick movie, Byzantium which has seen its fair share of heavy criticism.

 Great horror cinema says something deep and cutting (if you’ll excuse the phrase) about us who watch and, more importantly, those around us who refuse to watch.
 George A. Romero turned zombies into high satire.
 Dawn of the Dead (1978) is the Catch-22 of horror flicks.
 Tobe Hooper, even, said something extremely uncomfortable in the absences of A Texas Chainsaw Massacre.
 But there is a reason why the vampire has taken so well to the screen where other ancient ghouls have only had their fifteen minutes of fame.
 They are adaptable, of course, as villains; they can come in many guises (as noted above).
 But they always look like us, even when at their most dangerous (unless their faces contort as they often do in post-Buffy visual parlance).

-The film is long and narratively complex, moving back and forth through time to tell the story of Clara (Gemma Arteton), the oldest practitioner of the oldest profession in the business, and Eleanor (Soairse Ronan), forever sixteen.
+The Neil Jordan film is long and narratively complex, moving back and forth through time to tell the story of Clara (Gemma Arterton), the oldest practitioner of the oldest profession in the business, and Eleanor (Saoirse Ronan), forever sixteen.
 Clara is pragmatic, a creature of others’ making in several ways.
 Eleanor is the heart of the story, crying out for an escape, or at least, just for someone to listen.
 She writes her story over and over again, destroying the pages once finished.
-That some critics have seen this as a play on woe-is-me teenagerdom (which is pretty much all that Twilight is about – nothing wrong with that, of course!) is a brutally crass reading of Ronan’s immaculate performance, and Jordan’s ongoing exploration of the nebulous, primal and obsessional nature of human storytelling.
+That some critics have seen this as a play on woe-is-me teenagerdom (which is pretty much all that Twilight is about – nothing wrong with that, of course!) is a brutally crass reading of Ronan’s immaculate performance and Jordan’s ongoing exploration of the nebulous, primal and obsessional nature of human storytelling.

 So we return to the core of the power of the vampire myth: love, in its three parts: Loneliness, obsession and sex.